Your many-footed little helper for Chromebook enrollment.

-Centipede is offered freely from Amplified Labs.
+Centipede is offered for free by Amplified Labs.
 If you have any questions, take a look at the support and FAQ pages, or head over to the Centipede Google Plus community to find answers.
 There, you can submit a bug report, request a feature, or share some of the amazing things Centipede can do!
 For existing Amplified IT customers with support hours, you can get one-on-one live help to modify the code to suit your needs.
-Just reach out to your account manager directly, or send a request to email@example.com.
+Just reach out to your account manager directly, or send a request to firstname.lastname@example.org.

 See it in action

 Next time you’re enrolling a large number of Chrome devices, arm your staff with five or six Centipede units each and watch the work disappear.

 Big thanks to technology coordinator Kimberly Hauser for producing this video!

 How Centipede works

 - Purchase the Arduino Pro Micro at Amazon or click on the image on the right.
 If this model is out of stock, we’ve also tested this slightly more expensive model at Adafruit.